LazyWolves/SaberX/README.md

   ### CPU_TRIGGER

   CPU trigger watches over the loadaverage of the system.
-If the loadaverage (1, 5, 15) is more, less or equal (as desired) than the configured valu, this trigger will get fired.
+If the loadaverage (1, 5, 15) is more, less or equal (as desired) than the configured value, this trigger will get fired.

   Example: